|

 Five stations protecting 7.3 square miles and 37,379 residents.

-City Auditorium adjacent to City Hall at Fayetteville and Davie streets burns.
+Building is adjacent to City Hall.
 Many municipal papers destroyed, included Fire Department records.
 The 11:58 alarm is received by telephone.
 Seven lines and 3,200 feet of hose are used on the three-story, brick structure.
 Total loss is $84,600.
-(October 24, 1930)rfd

-Hill's city directory dated 1930 summarizes department as:
+Hill's city directory dated 1930 summarized department as:

 - Headquarters - 110-112 W. Morgan - tel 414